In the 8th grade at Sanford Prep, our teacher Mrs. Russell wanted the class to put on a performance of The Knave of Hearts by Louise Saunders.

 “No,” Pamela said, pouting.

 “Could I read it for her, Mrs. Russell?”
 I asked.

 So I pitched my already deepening voice higher and read the speech.
 I was really good.

 “That’s wonderful, Gordon,” Mrs. Russell said.
 “I’ll tell you what, why don’t you read the part for now and let’s see how the rest of it sounds.”

 I did get a lead role.
 One I didn’t expect.
 Lady Violetta.
-Mrs. Russell thought it would strange for me to dress up as a girl, real boys didn’t do that sort of thing, so we’d perform The Knave of Hearts as a radio play.
+Mrs. Russell thought it would be strange for me to dress up as a girl—real boys didn’t do that sort of thing—so we’d perform The Knave of Hearts as a radio play.
 My medium, at last.
 I also provided sound effects and vocally doubled as one of the heralds.
 We set up microphones in the basement under the school auditorium and broadcast the show to everybody upstairs in the auditorium.
 No one in the class was allowed to tell anyone else that it was me playing Lady Violetta until after the performance.